marcosegato/Anobii2Goodreads/README.md

 1. Login to Anobii and access your books library page
 2. Click on the option button you can find on the top right, besides ordering filters
-3. Select "Export list" option and select CSV format
+3. Select "Export list" option and choose CSV format
 4. You will receive an email in a few minutes with a CSV file attached.
 Download this file and rename it as `anobii_export.csv`.

 ## Convert from Anobii to Goodreads